List of Governor General of India: Overview

 - Lord Lytton reimposed all the Restrictions on the Press through “Vernacular Press, Act” in 1878.

 - He reduced the Maximum age for the Indians to quality the civil services exam from (21 to 18 yrs)

-- He passed the Arm’s Act 1878.
-Under this it was mandatory to acquire the licence for keeping the arms.
+- He passed the Arm’s Act of 1878.
+Under this, it was mandatory to acquire a license for keeping the arms.

 - He appointed the “famine commission” in 1876 under “Sir Richard Strachey” and he also gave relief to the farmers by waving off their taxes.

-- He passed the first factory Act, 1881, under this the child Labour was prohibited in India.
+- He passed the first factory Act, 1881, under this child Labour was prohibited in India.

 - He passed the local self-government Act in 1882 under this the Panchayati Raj system started in India.
 That is why he is known as the “father of the Panchayati Raj” or father of Local self Government.

-- Formation of Indian National Congress (INC) in the year 1885 at Gokul Das Tejpal Sanskrit Mahavidyalaya, Bombay by Mr. A. O. Hume with total 72 members.
+- Formation of the Indian National Congress (INC) in the year 1885 at Gokul Das Tejpal Sanskrit Mahavidyalaya, Bombay by Mr. A. O. Hume with a total of 72 members.

 - In the year 1892, he divided the civil services examination into 3 parts:-(a) Imperial services → IAS (b)Provincial services → State PCS (c)Subordinate Services → Tehsildar

-- In 1893 → Swami Vivekanand deliver speech at Chicago on Zero.
+- In 1893 → Swami Vivekanand deliver a speech at Chicago on Zero.

 - Gandhiji was thrown out of the train, in South Africa at the famous St. Pietermaritzburg Railway station.